Percy Burn viaduct

 Ongoing

-• The work on negotiating legal easements with landowners to secure public access.
+• Work on negotiating legal easements with landowners to secure public access.

-• The monitoring and protection of the heritage and cultural values/impacts for the track and environs throughout the construction period.
+• Monitoring heritage and cultural values/impacts for the track and environs.

-• Sharing of project news via regular newsletters.
+• Sharing project news via regular newsletters, articles, or reports.

 • Updating this web page as the project develops.